 - How are candidates’ claims verified?

-- All candidates must submit complete financial statements for the fiscal periods used to calculate a five-year (for Growth 500 candidates) or two-year (for Startup 50 candidates) growth rate.
+- After submitting a ballot, all eligible candidates must complete an in-depth candidates' questionnaire before submitting complete financial statements for the fiscal periods used to calculate a five-year (for Growth 500 candidates) or two-year (for Startup 50 candidates) growth rate.
 Our policy of verifying financial statements is what give the Growth 500 and Startup 50 credibility, and is a mandatory step for prospective winners.
-Companies that fail to provide financial statements will not be considered for the Growth 500 or the Startup 50.
+Companies that fail to complete the candidates' questionnaire and/or provide financial statements will not be considered for the Growth 500 or the Startup 50.

 - Who can enter the rankings?